AhmedKamal18/Networks-rdt-protocol/README.md

 11. Close the connection with the receiver.

 ### Receiver
-To use the RTD v2.2 protocol as a receiver, follow these steps:
+To use the RDT v2.2 protocol as a receiver, follow these steps:

 1. Establish a connection with the sender using the underlying network layer.
 2. Wait for a packet from the sender.